Finch-API/finch-docs/docs/Management/3-Disconnect.md

 # Disconnect

 **Info**: Disconnect an employer from your application and invalidate all `access_token`s associated with the employer.
-We require pplications to implement the Disconnect endpoint for billing and security purposes.
+We require applications to implement the Disconnect endpoint for billing and security purposes.

 **URL**: `POST https://api.tryfinch.com/disconnect`